gameFace22/vulnmachine-walkthrough/lampiao.md

 [1] Firewall/IDS/IPS rule to detect signature of druppalgeddon and block it. <br>
 [2] Disable access to sensitive files like CHANGELOG.txt. <br>
 [3] Limit the ACL for uploading, executing files in the OS level or Server level.
+[4] Implement services like fail2ban to prevent SSH bruteforce.

 ## References